-Customers will receive their Enrollment Incentive in the form of a check mailed to the address listed on the application.
+Customers will receive their Enrollment Incentive digitally.
+Eversource customers will receive payment via check or electronically.
+UI customers provide their preferred payment method through the incentives tab in the ev.energy mobile app or web portal to receive their incentives.
 These incentives are paid to the utility account holder associated with the application unless the customer designates an alternate payee when submitting the application.
-Payments that are sent via US Postal Service require several more days for delivery.

-❖ Additional Eligibility Requirements:
+Additional Eligibility Requirements: